edgedb/easy-edgedb/README.md

 };
 ```

+Note two things: we used `{}` after `slaves` to put everything into a set, and each `INSERT` is inside `()` brackets to capture the insert.

-With this we don't have to insert the `MinorVampire` types first and then filter: we can just put them in together with Dracula.
+Now we don't have to insert the `MinorVampire` types first and then filter: we can just put them in together with Dracula.

 Then when we `select Vampire` like this: